cleavr/cleaverdocs/content/documentation/workflow-settings.md

 ## Code Repository

-You'll need to designate the code repository for Cleavr to pull the code for your web app from.
+You'll need to designate the code repository for Cleavr to pull the code for your deployment from.

 Select the **Version Control Provider** to use, which is the VC Profile.